Climate change is one of the greatest threats facing humanity, but we also know it is an opportunity to create a more just and sustainable world.

 Lowincome people, communities of colour, women, youth and in particular Aboriginal and Torres Strait Islander people in Australia are on the frontlines of this crisis.
 It’s our communities that are hit first and worst, not only by the impacts of climate change but the impacts of extractive, polluting and wasteful industries that are devastating our country and fuelling the climate crisis.

-Alongside the Australian Youth Climate Coalition, we are committed to just solutions to the climate crisis, addressing systemic inequality and working in solidarity with those who are the most impacted.
+We are committed to just solutions to the climate crisis, addressing systemic inequality and working in solidarity with those who are the most impacted.

 Seeds need to be planted in the earth in order to sprout, grow and produce more seeds representing our strong connection to country as well as a cycle that has been going on for tens of thousands of years.
 We’re building this movement for our country, for our people and for our culture.